 Reflux.
 It’s a word I’d heard of previously, just as I had done with Colic but when your first child has no issues with these things there isn’t any need to look into it further or discover what it actually means to have a baby with either or even both of these conditions.
 Well, my wake up call has come– quite literally!
 My newest addition has been suffering for weeks now and no matter what we try there doesn’t seem to be much let up… Continue reading “What’s it Like to have a Baby with Reflux?”

-At 30 weeks pregnant, the last thing I expected to happen was to have my waters break.
-The pregnancy has been a little up and down due to the presence of Group B Strep but as this was known about and I was monitoring myself for any changes I just assumed everything would be ok up until the day that labour would start.
+At 30 weeks pregnant, the last thing I expected to happen was to have my waters breaking this early.
+The pregnancy has been a little up and down due to the presence of Group B Strep but as this was known about and I was monitoring myself for any changes I just assumed everything would be ok up until my due date.

 I first felt something at around 7pm but as I hadn’t experienced my waters breaking during my first labour I just assumed that I’d had a little urine leakage… just an oops moment!
 However, ten minutes later and I felt the same thing.
 Continue reading “What To Expect If Your Waters Break Early”